 Feb.
 6, 2005 Sooley Cabin Beater Day: (19 Photos)

 18. We decided that we would take my Project Invader 440 and Sooley's Enticer 340 to the cabin this weekend and store them in the shed.
-Since we were driving all the way out we decided to make a day of it and beater day was born!
+Since we were driving all the way out we decided to make a day of it so beater day was born!

 16.